Cape Colony: British colonisation

-The British started to settle the eastern border of the cape colony, with the arrival in Port Elizabeth of the 1820 Settlers.
+The British started to settle the eastern border of the Cape Colony, with the arrival in Port Elizabeth of the 1820 Settlers.
 They also began to introduce the first rudimentary rights for the Cape's Black African population and, in 1834, abolished slavery; however, the government proved unable to rein in settler violence against the San, which continued largely unabated as it had during the Dutch period.
 The resentment that the Boers felt against this social change, as well as the imposition of English language and culture, caused them to trek inland en masse.
 This was known as the Great Trek, and the migrating Boers settled inland, eventually forming the Boer Republics.

 British Immigration continued in the Cape, even as many of the Boers continued to trek inland, and the ending of the British East India Company's monopoly on trade led to economic growth.

 At the same time, the long series of Xhosa Wars fought between the Xhosa people in the east and the government of the Cape Colony as well as Boer settlers finally died down when the Xhosa took part in a mass destruction of their own crops and cattle, in the belief that this would cause their ancestors to wake from the dead.
 The resulting famine crippled Xhosa country and ushered in a long period of stability on the border.

-Peace and prosperity led to a desire for political independence.
+Peace and prosperity, in addition to the Convict crisis of 1849, led to a desire for political independence.
 In 1853, the Cape Colony became a British Crown colony with representative government.
 In 1854, the Cape of Good Hope elected its first parliament, on the basis of the multi-racial Cape Qualified Franchise.
 Cape residents qualified as voters based on a universal minimum level of property ownership, regardless of race.

 Executive power remaining completely in the authority of the British governor did not relieve tensions in the colony between its eastern and western sections.